 Operations & Finance Manager

-Other recent projects include setting up the accounting and human resources operations for a start-up that offers business services to food and farming entrepreneurs and to investors in those enterprises and for a non-profit that arranges tours that demonstrate the sustainable economy in action and inspire support of local green businesses.
+Other recent projects include setting up the accounting and human resources operations for a startup that offers business services to food and farming entrepreneurs and to investors in those enterprises and for a nonprofit that arranges tours that demonstrate the sustainable economy in action and inspire support of local green businesses.
 A gardener for over sixty years, she deeply understands the power and peace that arise from hands in soil nurturing living things and is delighted to help expand that experience to people in one of our most nature-alienated environments—prisons.